 - Do I need a tax deduction, and am I eligible for it?

-If you are covered by an employer-sponsored retirement plan and are a single filer, adjusted gross income (AGI) under $66,000 will allow for a full tax deduction on a traditional IRA contribution.
+If you are covered by an employer-sponsored retirement plan and are a single filer, modified adjusted gross income (MAGI) under $73,000 will allow for a full tax deduction on a traditional IRA contribution.

-If you are covered by an employer-sponsored retirement plan and are married filing jointly, AGI under $105,000 will allow for a full tax deduction on a traditional IRA contribution.
+If you are covered by an employer-sponsored retirement plan and are married filing jointly, MAGI under $116,000 will allow for a full tax deduction on a traditional IRA contribution.

-If you (and your spouse, if married) are not covered by an employer-sponsored retirement plan, you can have any AGI level and fully deduct your traditional IRA contribution.
+If you (and your spouse, if married) are not covered by an employer-sponsored retirement plan, you can have any MAGI level and fully deduct your traditional IRA contribution.